-Allow the Troy Michigan offices of The Ferrick Law Firm, PLLC to analyze your case to see whether you may have success on appeal.
+Allow the Bingham Farms Michigan offices of The Ferrick Law Firm, PLLC to analyze your case to see whether you may have success on appeal.

 Every parent is obligated to support their children, and except in limited circumstances, each child support order entered by the courts must follow the Michigan Child Support Guidelines Formula.
 The formula is based upon the incomes of each parent and is also affected by the number of overnights a parent shares with their children during the year.